state-adapt/state-adapt/apps/docs2/docs/api/eslint-plugin-spaghetti/rules/no-spaghetti.md

 Each command moves through the following pipeline:

-1. **Detect commands from syntax.** The rule recognizes general command syntax such as:
+1. **Detects commands from syntax.** The rule recognizes general command syntax such as:

    ```ts